odinhg/Dentology-TDA-for-Dentists/README.md

 The workflow of the CDP is as follows:

 1. **Feature Extraction**: Extract the patient's tooth and make a 3D model of it.
-Remember to put thetooth back in the patient's mouth!
+Remember to put the tooth back in the patient's mouth!
 2. **Cavity Detection**: Run the Cavity Detection Pipeline using Dentology.
 3. **Analysis**: Analyze the persistence diagram to identify cavities in the tooth.